tareksander/termux-gui-c-bindings/README.md

-# termux-gui-c-bindings
+# Termux:GUI C7C++ Bindings
-A C/C++ library to interact with the Termux:GUI plugin
+A C/C++ library to interact with the Termux:GUI plugin.

+Dependencies: nlohmann-json when using C++